About

 Reflecting on collectivity and coming to the table while brainstorming the adaptive reuse of a cellar for a community arts space.

-Ideation for this project weaves together past and current lives of a multi-generational family owned building, touching on ideas about stewardship, collective memory, and belonging for future generations.
+Ideation for this project weaves together past and current lives of a multi-generational family-owned building, touching on ideas about stewardship, collective memory, and belonging for future generations.

-Visualization collab with @Daniel Chang
++ Visualization with Daniel Chang

 Ruth Arts Foundation